jcimafranca/XeroWebhooksReceiver-Node/README.md

 2. Connect an Org with the Connect button.
 Note: tokens are held in memory and will be lost when the server restarts.
 Xero will still send events.
 3. Trigger an event by editing a contact: `https://go.xero.com/Contacts/Search/?contactType=CONTYPE%2FALL`

-PRs welcome with an Issue
+PRs welcome with an issue/discussion

 Credits:
 - Vanessa for the crypto code